Understand your Menstrual Cycle

 To check your most fertile days, you can take the help of the Ovulation kit available near your home stores.
 It helps a woman to predict their most fertile days, even if their cycle lengths are variable or they are not able to calculate their days correctly.

-- During the beginning and end of your menstrual cycle, the cervical mucus structure is sticky, creamy and thick, which is the indication that it is not a good time to try for a baby.
+- During the beginning and end of your menstrual cycle, the cervical mucus structure is sticky, creamy, and thick, which is an indication that it is not a good time to try for a baby.

-- But, during the ovulation time, it becomes welter, slippery and clearer, you can identify as stretchy like raw egg white.
+- But, during the ovulation time, it becomes welter, slippery, and clearer, you can identify it as stretchy like raw egg white.

 - In some cases, few women have little milky wetness during their ovulation period.